Ranked: the 63 GREATEST chocolate bars of all time

 TomsDanmark/Facebook

-Similar to the European Mars bar, the Yankie was invented in 1946 in Denmark.
-It came after Danish brand Toms International was asked by the US army (positioned in Germany at the time) to produce a bar that was not only delicious, but would also appeal to American soldiers.
-Nodding to its Danish origin, the bar was deliberately misspelled ‘Yankie’, rather than the American ‘Yankee’.
+The Yankie was invented in 1946 in Denmark, after Toms International was asked by the US army (positioned in Germany at the time) to produce a bar that would appeal to American soldiers.
+As a nod to its Danish origin, the bar was deliberately misspelled Yankie, rather than the American Yankee.
 The sweet treat features a rich caramel and creamy nougat filling, finished with a milk chocolate coating.

 <p>DarrellLeaAus/Facebook</p>